When it’s about extraordinary Thai Massage practitioners, Mr. Nat perhaps ranks as one of Chiang Mai’s best kept secrets.

 Anyway, I will for ever remember what he said to me just before we started: “… during the session you can scream or cry, but don’t move!”
 In reality, I couldn’t move even if I’d wanted to, because the way he took a hold of me was like being fixed with an iron Judo lock.
 The treatment was tough indeed, and I felt a kind of dazed afterwards, yet in a way newly born also.

-Usually, like Mr. Nat does, blind masseurs in Thailand give their sessions on a low table, which is actually more like a bed (see the YouTube video we embedded with Supattra Thai Massage).
+Usually, like Mr. Nat does, blind masseurs in Thailand give their sessions on a low table, which is actually more like a bed.
 It’s an interesting fact, because traditionally Thai Massage is given on a mat on the floor.

 Mr. Nat proves that one doesn’t need fancy stretches and acrobatic moves to give an excellent and thorough Thai Massage.
 It’s one of the things I started to realize receiving his treatments.